"Be realistic, demand the impossible."

 Philosopher Henri Lefebvre believed that the fundamental character of a society stems from the everyday habits of its people.
 Cultural change begins when customs change.
 As town squares and markets, inviting cafés, locally owned shops, pedestrian streets, and solidly constructed edifices are eradicated we succumb to a culture of the disposable, banal, isolated, and hurried, dispensed by short-sighted profiteers with little concern for enduring collective wellbeing.

 Fortunately, the antidotes are obvious.
 We refuse to comply with those who would have us submit to a state of fearful isolation and frantic inability to think clearly, critically, and creatively.
-We do not allow our thoughts to be constrained by linear, commercialist clock-time, and we subvert it by realizing immeasurable, fluid, unstructured time that, infused with intention, flows via its own trajectory and with its own momentum (e.g., Parisian café culture of the 1920’s and 30’s, Black Mountain College 1933–1957, potlatch gatherings, jam sessions).
-By understanding the detrimental effects of prefabricated space, we can transform or avoid it to the greatest extent possible, and strive to create alternatives that provide inhabitants with deeper senses of connection to one another and to place (e.g., parks, camps, churches, locally-owned establishments, community gardens).
+We do not allow our thoughts to be constrained by linear, commercialist clock-time, and we subvert it by realizing immeasurable, fluid, unstructured time that, infused with intention, flows via its own trajectory and with its own momentum (e.g., jam sessions, potlatch gatherings, quilting bees, European and Latin American café culture, Black Mountain College 1933–1957).
+By understanding the detrimental effects of prefabricated space, we can transform or avoid it to the greatest extent possible, and strive to create alternatives that provide inhabitants with deeper senses of connection to one another and to place (e.g., parks, camps, spiritual/religious places of worship, locally-owned establishments, community gardens).

 The Obvious International is an imaginary collective – one joins by imagining oneself a part of it.
 While the collective is imaginary, the relationships it generates and the results of its efforts are quite real – by re-thinking the meaning of evolution, humanity, progress; by reconsidering the meaning of meaning itself; and by living our lives according to what we find, we are setting a bold new course into the present.
 Each of us can start where we are, first by noticing, then by becoming practitioners of, the arts of the commonplace, the quotidian, the obvious.